AnsariFalakNaaz/Tic-Tac-Toe-Using-Q-Learning/README.md

 * Reinforcement Learning
 * Q-Learning
 * NumPy
+* Tkinter

+## Files

+* train_ai.py – Trains the Q-Learning agent.
+* play_game.py – Launches the Tic Tac Toe game.
+* q_table.pkl – Stores the trained Q-Table used by the AI agent.

 ## Project Objective

-To demonstrate how Reinforcement Learning can be applied to game environments, enabling an AI agent to learn optimal strategies through experience rather than explicit programming.
+To demonstrate how Reinforcement Learning can be applied to game environments, enabling an AI agent to learn optimal strategies through experience and reward-based learning.

 ## Author

 Ansari Falak Naaz